ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Mathematics: former postdoc at <a href="https://www.uni-muenster.de/en/" target="_blank">University of Münster</a>
+subtitle: "Mathematics: former postdoc at <a href="https://www.uni-muenster.de/en/" target="_blank">University of Münster</a>"

 profile:
   align: right